ddivanshu/learn_git/readMe.txt

 https://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git/34547846

 3) Git has one remote and one local brannch.When you checkout it gives you the local branch for example in case of git checkout master , it will be local data only with +- comits ahead .For sync you need to do git pull

+4) Scenario : Reverting last merge / last comit in the branch like when production system fails.
+   Command : git revert HEAD , then git push
+   This wont override anything but will create a new commit over latest commit nullfyling its affect.